Exchange Irrigation Scheme

-Exchange Irrigation Scheme is a 165 hectare irrigated arable land in Zhombe Communal Land but in Silobela Constituency in Kwekwe District of the Midlands Province of Zimbabwe.
+Exchange Irrigation Scheme is a 165 hectare irrigated arable land in Zhombe Communal Land but in Silobela constituency in Kwekwe District of the Midlands Province of Zimbabwe.
 It is 37 km southwest of Zhombe Joel, 83 km northwest of Kwekwe and 25 km north of Crossroads DSC.

-It is in region 3; the climatic conditions are semi arid with an average rainfall of 632 mm per annum.
+It is in region 3; the climatic conditions are semi-arid with an average yearly rainfall of 632 mm.
 Estimated elevation is 1200 m above sea level.

 Background

 Exchange Irrigation Scheme developed in two phases.
 The first phase in 1973 developed 56 ha to supplement to farmers who had been resettled on 2.5 ha of dry land per household.

 Plot holders then had a "comma" as it is popularly known.
-One hectare is 10 commas, so if a person has 0.2 ha then they are said to have 2 commas.
+One hectare is 10 commas.

 Phase 2 of the scheme rehabilitated a further 109 ha.
 The second phase saw allocation of commas to new farmer and addition of commas to existing farmers.
 In 1997 there were 850 plot holders with an average of 0.2 ha per farmer.

-Water Source
+Water source

-It is fed by Exchange Dam which is on Gweru River.
+It is fed by Exchange Dam which is on the Gweru River.
 Gweru River is a tributary of Shangani River.
-Exchange Dam is the biggest reservoir in Gweru River followed by Insukamini Dam in Lower Gweru.
+Exchange Dam is the biggest reservoir in Gweru River, followed by Insukamini Dam in Lower Gweru.

 Exchange Dam, sometimes called Exchange Block Dam was built in 1972 primarily for irrigation.
 Its full capacity is 9 million cubic metres.